Transaction Codes Explained

 How Blue Collar Picks uses these codes

 The default Purchases view filters to P only.
 The default Sales view filters to S only.
-The Cluster Buys and Big Buys views also filter to P. The Full Form 4 Ledger shows everything including A, F, D, and the rest, so you can audit what is happening behind the scenes.
-Most readers will not need the ledger view day to day.
+The Cluster Buys and Big Buys views also filter to P. The Market Trades view shows open-market buys and sales with reported value.
+Use All Insider Transactions or All Form 4 Filings when you want grants, exercises, gifts, conversions, and other mechanical rows.

 Read more